donaldaslater/slater_2022_submelt/data/ASTE/README.md

-The Arctic State Estimate (ASTE) is produced by An Nguyen and Patrick Heimach but has not yet been published.
-The data is arranged in tiles, so it is first necessary to decide which tiles are needed.
+The Arctic State Estimate (ASTE) is produced by An Nguyen and Patrick Heimach.

 To visualise the tiles, I downloaded the sea surface height climatology for all tiles from https://web.corral.tacc.utexas.edu/OceanProjects/ASTE/Release1/nctiles_climatology/ETAN/ - I chose this variable simply because this is a small dataset that allows us to visualise the files.